 - Whoever has sexual contact or sexual intercourse with a person who has not attained the age of 13 years and causes great bodily harm to the person is guilty of a Class A felony.
 A person who commits a Class A felony can be imprisoned for life. - Whoever has sexual intercourse with a person who has not attained the age of 12 years is guilty of a Class B felony.
-A person who commits a Class B felony can be imprisoned up to 60 years. - Whoever has sexual contact or sexual intercourse with a person who has not attained the age of 13 years is guilty of a Class B felony.
-A person who commits a Class B felony can be imprisoned up to 60 years.
+A person who commits a Class B felony can be imprisoned up to 60 years. - Whoever has sexual contact or sexual intercourse with a person who has not attained the age of 13 years is guilty of a Class B felony. - Whoever has intercourse with a person who has not attained the age of 16 years by use or threat of force is guilty of a Class B felony. - Whoever has sexual contact with a person who has not attained the age of 16 years by use or threat of force is guilty of a Class B felony if the actor is at least 18 years of age when the sexual contact occurs/